AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/editing-content.md

 * Image component - full screen

-  [Entering full screen mode](/help/sites-authoring/editing-content.md#edit-content-full-screen-mode) for the image component allows for more space to edit the image as well as showing extra editing options such as **Launch Map** and **Reset Zoom**.
+  [Entering full screen mode](#edit-content-full-screen-mode) for the image component allows for more space to edit the image as well as showing extra editing options such as **Launch Map** and **Reset Zoom**.
 In addition, full screen allows for crop presets to be selected.

   ![Image Component's full screen mode](/help/sites-cloud/authoring/assets/editing-image-component-full-screen.png)

-* Components constructed from more than one basic component, such as the [Text & Image foundation component](/help/sites-authoring/default-components-foundation.md#text-image), first ask you to confirm which set of edit options you want:
+* Components constructed from more than one basic component first ask you to confirm which set of edit options you want:

   ![Constructed component's edit button](/help/sites-cloud/authoring/assets/editing-constructed-component.png)